 Za-geh-do-win Information Clearinghouse

-One indigenous agency will often be able to refer people to other agencies that offer mental health services if they don’t offer them themselves.
+One Indigenous agency will often be able to refer people to other agencies that offer mental health services if they do not offer them themselves.

 Supports for Men & Fathers

 HeadsUpGuys is a free service that provides tips, tools, information about professional services, and recovery stories to help men fight depression and prevent suicide.

 Canadian Men’s Sheds Association

 Where men can get together for free activities like woodworking projects, cooking, bike repairs, music, and yelling at the television during the playoffs.
 Many guys have time on their hands and tend to suffer from isolation, loneliness, and depression, especially after they retire and their careers were a big part of their identity.
 Men come together, stay productive, and contribute to the community—all of which are good for overall health.
 Join a Shed or start a Shed.

 DadSourcing is an online community offering monthly paid subscriptions to a virtual assistant platform for Dads.
 You can delegate family, personal, or business tasks to your virtual assistant to free up your time, lower your stress, and focus on your health.

 Financial compensation for those who qualify under the Compensation for Victims of Crime Act – victims and family members of deceased victims of violent crimes committed in the Province of Ontario.